d2l-ai/d2l-en/chapter_install/install.md

 1. The URL  http://numpy.d2l.ai/d2l-en.zip always points to the latest contents.
 2. Please upgrade "d2l" by `pip install git+https://github.com/d2l-ai/d2l-en@numpy2`.
-3. For the CPU version, MXNet can be upgraded by `pip uninstall mxnet` then re-running the aforementioned `pip install https...whl` command.
+3. For the CPU version, MXNet can be upgraded by `pip uninstall mxnet` then re-running the aforementioned `pip install mxnet==...` command.

 ## GPU Support